lcdm-uiuc/info490-fa15/Week4/lesson1.md

 By the end of this lesson, you will:

-- Be able to modify and learn about certain environment aspects in shell, with commands such as printenv, set, export, and alias.
+- Be able to modify and learn about certain environment aspects in shell, with commands such as ```printenv, set, export, and alias```.
 - Know the difference between environment and shell variables.
 - Know how the environment is established.
 - Know the two basic categories of text editors.